 - Tray-less Dining

-All dining halls on campus are now tray-less to lessen food waste and support the university's goal of reducing materials diverted to landfills.
-Brody Square was the last dining hall to become tray-less, making the transition in the fall of 2022.
-Removing trays cut down on food waste and conserves water and energy used in cleaning trays.
+All dining halls on campus are tray-less to lessen food waste and support the university's goal of reducing materials diverted to landfills.
+Removing trays cuts down on food waste and conserves water and energy used in cleaning trays.
 In addition, studies at other universities have shown a 50% reduction in food waste by removing trays.

 Academic Integration and Collaboration